 Christmastime is a time to consider the birth of Christ.
-That is “the reason for the season” as the saying goes.
-Even with the layering of a celebration of the birth of Christ over a Roman holiday celebrating a pagan mystery religion, and even in the busyness of all the commercialism and shopping frenzy, and in spite of the looming red eclipse of Santa, we usually pause to connect the dots to the birth of Jesus.
+It’s “the reason for the season”, as the saying goes.
+Even with the busyness, commercialism and looming red eclipse of Santa, we usually pause to connect the dots to the birth of Jesus.

-Whether you wish people a Merry Christmas or Happy Holidays, Christmas involves some acknowledgment of the birth of a man who was called Jesus who lived and died in the 1st Century in the region of Palestine and modern Israel today.
-Here, in the confluence of Roman, Greek, Jewish and pagan influences, an obscure carpenter who lived maybe 33 years began a movement in human history that has spanned the globe and, even today, remains a predominant influence.
+Whether you wish people a Merry Christmas or Happy Holidays, Christmas involves some acknowledgment of the birth of a man who was called Jesus who lived and died in the 1st Century in the region we identify as Palestine and Israel today.
+Here, in the confluence of Roman, Greek, Jewish and pagan influences, an obscure carpenter who lived maybe 33 years began a movement in human history that has spanned the globe and stood the test of time.

-This movement created perhaps the freest and greatest democracy in human history.
-It flourishes even in the cold, communist climate of China and in the hotly hostile religious climate of Iran.
-It has made its way into the far reaches of the earth, down remote jungle streams and over barren desert sands to touch nearly all people groups of the earth.
+It flourishes in the cold, communist climate of China and in the hotly hostile religious climate of Iran.
+It has made its way into the far reaches of the earth, down remote jungle streams and over barren desert sands to touch all people groups of the earth.

-The circumstances surrounding the birth of this influential, but humble, man are shrouded in mystery and quiet awe, if the circumstances are to be believed.
+The circumstances of the birth of this influential, but humble, man are shrouded in mystery and quiet awe.
+Though many doubt the claims attached to him, no one can doubt his time enduring and global influence.
 His birth is the pivotal moment in human history and the pivotal point of God’s plan for his creation if we believe what has been told.

 The consequences that have resulted from his short life and tragic death suggest there might be something to it.
 No one has been more influential in the history of men.
 No person’s influence has lasted so long and remains so strong, millennia after he walked the earth.

 In the nominally Christian United States, we fail to appreciate the extent to which Christianity has spread and thrives, even in some of the most hostile places, around the world.
-China, for example, is on a pace to surpass the United States in the number of churchgoers by the year 2030.
-In fact, while Christianity seems to be waning in the United States, the world is fast becoming more religious.
+China, for example, is on a pace to surpass the United States in the number of churchgoers by the year 2030 before the most recent clamp down on religious activity.
+Though Christianity seems to be waning in the United States, the world is fast becoming more religious.

 One out of four Christians today live in Africa.
 The African and Latin American Christian populations together include 1 billion people.
-Even today, demographers estimate that more Christian worshippers can be found on any given Sunday in China than in the US.
+Demographers estimate that more Christian worshippers can be found on any given Sunday in China than in the US.

 For he grew up before him like a young plant,